toluna-terraform/terraform-aws-datadog-integration/README.md

 }
 ```
 ## <ins>Datadog forwarder AWS Region<ins>.
-The region of your AWS account on which Datadog forwarde is installed.<br>
+The region of your AWS account on which Datadog forwarder will be installed.<br>
 By default `datadog_farwarder_aws_region` is `us-east-1`.<br>
 in order to change the default add an attribute `datadog_farwarder_aws_region` with desired value.<br>
 ```hcl